 Now, if we analyze these few examples we find that the main reason for the synergistic approach in modern Aromatherapy is to increase diversity in unity.
 We want to create a specific effect, and in order to create it, we need to introduce complexity in an intelligent way, without disturbing the natural balance.
 Contrary to the allopathic approach, which tries to isolate the active principles from a plant and then, in a second step, tries to synthesize the same, Aromatherapy goes hand in hand with Mother Nature, honouring and maintaining the infinite complexity of its creations.

 Isolating certain compounds and finding them toxic is a very childish approach of modern pharmacologists to prove that this or that essential oil is hazardous.
 Nature has already – within this complexity – provided all the means to balance certain compounds against certain others, so that the totality of compounds of an oil usually is available in a humanly in-offensive way – provided that the right dosage is respected.
 What did Hippocrates say ?
-“Everything is toxic – nothing is dosage – it all depends on the dosage.”
+“Everything is toxic – nothing is toxic – it all depends on the dosage.”
 Seen from the therapeutic angle, complexity increases the chance for healing and prevents unwanted side-effects.
 Of course, so many compounds in Nature, tens of thousands one can easily state, have

 * not been explained with regards to their healing properties